Don't let March Madness lead to hearing loss

 Despite the excitement of being at the Big Dance, exposure to the cacophony generated by such a keyed-up crowd can have long-lasting repercussions.
 Partial hearing loss and tinnitus are a real risk.
 Such high noise levels cause damage to the tiny hair cells that are responsible for transmitting sound to the brain, and those cells eventually die.
 The bad news is that the damage to the hair cells is permanent; the good news is that it is preventable with proper ear protection.

-Hearing protection for loud sporting events is crucial, especially for children.
-But is doesn’t have to be complicated.
-Fortunately a simple pair of foam or polyurethane earplugs can easily be obtained from a pharmacy or drugstore for just a few dollars, and are quite effective at blocking your ears from harmful noise.
-Each type comes with a specific NRR (Noise Reduction Rating), so you can easily find a pair that suits your needs.
-Ask your hearing healthcare professional for advice as to which kind are the best for nose reduction and hearing protection.
+Hearing protection for loud sporting events is crucial, especially for children, and the solution is simple.
+Fortunately, a simple pair of foam or polyurethane earplugs can easily be obtained from a pharmacy or drugstore for just a few dollars and are effective at blocking your ears from harmful noise.
+Each type comes with a specific Noise Reduction Rating (NRR), so you can easily find a pair that suits your needs.
+Ask your hearing healthcare professional for advice about which kind are the best for noise reduction and hearing protection.

-So what should you do if you are suffering from hearing loss or tinnitus after the big game?
-The good news is that the symptoms might just be temporary.
-Just because the symptoms go away, though, it doesn’t mean there isn’t hidden, more permanent damage.
-If you are experiencing noise-induced hearing loss, it is a good idea to seek help from a hearing healthcare professional to have a hearing test, and to talk about possible treatment options.
+What if you’ve already been exposed and you are experiencing hearing loss or tinnitus after the big game?
+While a portion of your hearing threshold shift could be temporary, it doesn’t mean there isn’t also some permanent damage.
+If you are experiencing noise-induced hearing loss, seek help from a hearing healthcare professional to have a hearing test and talk about possible treatment options.

-So if you are one of the lucky ones who gets the opportunity to cheer for your favorite Division I team in person this spring, don’t forget to cheer loudly.
-And remember: although getting to the Final Four is hard, protecting your hearing is easy.
+If you are lucky and can cheer for your favorite Division I team in person this spring, don’t forget to cheer loudly.
+And remember: getting to the Final Four is hard, protecting your hearing is easy.